COS301-SE-2024/Smart-Inventory/README.md

         </b>
         <br>
         <p>
-          Bryce, a computer science student majoring in data science, brings a strong focus on artificial intelligence and data structures to the team.
+          A computer science student majoring in data science, brings a strong focus on artificial intelligence and data structures to the team.
 His proficiency in Java, Python, and RStudio, along with his expertise in NoSQL databases, will be invaluable in developing the SmartInventory system's data management and analysis components.
 Bryce's keen